breuner/elbencho/docs/usage/help-large.md

                         for available NUMA zones.)
   --latpercent          Show latency percentiles.
   --lathisto            Show latency histogram.
+  --lathistogrpd        Show consolidated, decade-grouped latency histogram
+                        summary.
+More readable than "--lathisto" when latency values have a lot of variance.
   --allelapsed          Show elapsed time to completion of each I/O worker
                         thread.